VeggieVampire/ssh_remote.it/README.md

 command:
 ./connection_setup.sh "00:00...:00"

-Lastly you can connection to your device.
-command:
-./connect.sh
+if all went well you should see how to connect to your device at the very end of the script.
+Copy the SSH command and run it.